John 13

 John 13: Embracing Humility and Service

-• How is the Holy Spirit inviting you to embody this reality of service?
+• How is the Holy Spirit inviting you to embody the reality of service in your life?

 • What does it look like for you to serve others as Jesus did?